 Liquid Web company logo.

 If you’re running resource-intensive applications or need maximum performance, Liquid Web offers specialized VPS plans optimized for either memory or CPU power.
-These plans give you the flexibility to choose the right setup for your workloads—without overpaying for resources you don’t need.
+Choose the right profile for your workload rather than overpaying for resources you won’t use.

-Liquid Web handles all the heavy lifting: software updates, security patches, server monitoring, and more.
-You even get free, white-glove migrations handled by their in-house experts—no plugins, no DIY.
+Liquid Web handles the heavy lifting: software updates, security patches, server monitoring, and proactive support.
+You can also take advantage of white-glove migrations handled by their in-house team.

 A2 Hosting company logo.